kristo-godari/wordpress-on-docker/Readme.md

 Don't like reading, want some action, jump to: [Use Cases](#use-cases)

 ## How to use
 This project is meant to be added as a git submodule to your website repo.
-Your website repo needs to have the following folders and files in the root:
+This website repo needs to have a specific structure.
-- env
-  - ansible-inventory
-    - local.yml
-    - prod.yml
-  - build.yml
-  - common.yml
-  - deploy.local.yml
-  - deploy.prod.yml
-- ssl-certs
-  - ssl.crt
-  - ssl.key
-- ssh
-  - prod-key.pem
-- wp-content

-Check example repository here: [Wordpress on Docker - Website](https://github.com/kristo-godari)
+Check example structure here: [WordPress on Docker - Website Repository Example](https://github.com/kristo-godari/wordpress-on-docker-website-repo-example)

 ## Conceptual design
 Check out the conceptual design here: [Conceptual Design](docs/conceptual-design.md) to understand the big picture.